disarm-platform/disarm-app/src/help_articles/help.md

 ### How do I log-out?

 Open the sidebar by using the sandwich button on the top right corner of the screen and click on the "Return to launcher" from the options presented.
 On the launcher page the user can then click the "log out” button that is below the list of instances to log out.
-**NOTE** if you log out while you are offline, you won't be able to use DiSARM again until you login (which you can only do if you're online).
+**NOTE** if you log out while you are offline, you will not be able to use DiSARM again until you login (which you can only do if you're online).

 ### What's the User Page?

-The first page you will see after clicking the “login” is the User Page.
+The first page you will see after clicking the “login” button is the User Page.
 It  lists the sections of the application you are allowed to access pre-selected by your application administrator.
 These sections are sometimes referred to as modules and a user who has full access will have

 - IRS Monitor